Manker E05 AA throw flashlight review

 Unfortunately, that is the only 14500 battery I had lying around.
 I guess I need to be buying a few 14500’s then.

-All output numbers are relative for my home-made Integrating Sphere.
+All output numbers are relative to my homemade Integrating Sphere.
 It is set up with an Extech SDL400 Lux Meter for measurements including a Kenko PRO1D ND-16 filter.
 The base measurement is done with a Convoy S2+ that has been tested at 137 lumens.

 Amps were measured with a Fluke 77III, at the tailcap.